yumiruuwu/Hoshino-Source-Code/README.md

 ## Final Step:
 It's done!!

-## About this bot:
-- This bot can be used for moderating your server and yes, music commands included but still in beta.
-- This bot doesn't include any fun or game commands so wait for next update (if i'm not lazy)
-- Currently this bot have 27 Slash Commands (include Sub-commands), 2 user commands & 2 prefix commands.

 ## Report Errors:
 - Feel free to create an issue ticket and I will try to fix it or you can fix it yourself :joy: